Tips To Properly Clean Wood Cutting Board

 It is best to wash your board after every use.
 But never let your wooden board lie dirty in the sink or submerged in water.
 It’s best to hand wash it with warm water and dishwashing soap.

-To clean and disinfect your board, you can use some common household materials.
-You can scrub the board surface with kosher salt and a half of lemon to deep clean, deodorize, sanitize and remove stains.
-Moreover, to get rid of germs and odors, wash your board with vinegar and hot water.
+You can use some common household materials to clean and disinfect your board.
+You can scrub the board surface with kosher salt and a half lemon to deep clean, deodorize, sanitize, and remove stains.
+Moreover, wash your board with vinegar and hot water to get rid of germs and odors.

 3. Dry your board vertically

 After rinsing, a wooden cutting board should always be dried vertically.
-If you left your board flat after cleaning, it will deteriorate and impact your shopping experience.
+If you leave your board flat after cleaning, it will deteriorate and impact your shopping experience.

 4. Re-oil wood chopping board

 Wood boards are vulnerable to cracking.
-Therefore, they should be monthly re-oiled.
-Rub food-grade mineral and other oils all over the board using a paper towel and dry it vertically.
-The oil penetrates the surface, and the wood soaks it, which helps avoid unwanted liquids from soaking into the board.
+Therefore, they should be re-oiled monthly.
+Rub food-grade minerals and other oils over the panel using a paper towel and dry it vertically.
+The oil penetrates the surface, and the wood soaks it, which helps prevent unwanted liquids from soaking into the board.
 Apart from oil, some specific creams are also available to create barriers on board cutting surfaces and seal up cracks.

-If given proper care, the wood cutting-board stays with you for years.
+If given proper care, the wood-cutting board stays with you for years.
 However, like your other kitchen stuff, cutting boards won’t last forever.
-With time, they are bound to become splintered, warped, grooved, or cracked.
-I hope you find these tips useful in maintaining your cutting board and keeping your kitchen workspace germ-free.
+They will become splintered, warped, grooved, or cracked with time.
+I hope you find these tips useful in maintaining your cutting board and germ-free kitchen workspace.